buildkite-plugins/k8s-job-buildkite-plugin/README.md

 `cleanup` will clean up the job and pod resources after the step runs.
 If set to false they will remain for 10 minutes to debug.
 Defaults to true.

 `metadata.annotations` will add metadata (annotations) to the kubernetes job.
 Defaults to an empty object.

+`metadata.namespace` will add namespace to the kubernetes job.
+Defaults to default namespace.

 `mount-source` will mount the source code to `/buildkite/src` if set to true.
 This can be used for build steps that build images from source.
 Defaults to false.